cstewart929/TaskBarn-Old-/README.md

 Hello!
-This will eventually serve as an artist project management application, where the user can keep track of current comissions and personal projects.
+This will eventually serve as a task management application, where users can keep track of current project progress and to-do lists.